Waste Nothing Schools Challenge

 If you think your school, or your children’s primary school, is up to the challenge, you can contact us today.
 Simply email the Bristol Waste Schools team at firstname.lastname@example.org with your school’s details.

 What is the Waste Nothing Schools Challenge?

 It’s a take-home challenge to educate and encourage school pupils and their families to reduce waste and recycle more at home.

-The project invites the whole classroom to think differently about what we waste by challenging pupils with five fun missions set in a booklet.
-Once each mission is completed pupils will be rewarded with a sticker.
-The children will be helped along the way by a crack-team of “Zero Waster” fun characters.
+The project invites the whole classroom to think differently about what we waste by challenging pupils with five fun missions.
+Once each mission is complete, pupils will be rewarded with a sticker.
+The children will be helped along the way by our crack-team of “Zero Waster” characters.

 Who is the challenge for?

 The challenge is aimed at Key Stage 1 and 2 primary school children and is designed to support other parts of the curriculum.